 - Your website is your online storefront where potential clients can discover more about you, your expertise and your services

 We recommend Squarespace if you would like to ‘DIY ‘your website.
 The interface is quite straightforward and it’s possible to build a pretty good-looking website as a beginner.

 If you want something streamlined, SEO optimized and truly professional, it’s best to hire a professional website designer.

 STEP #4 Develop a Memorable Brand

 Building a business goes deeper than simply having a website.
-What you’re doing is creating a brand.
+What you are doing is creating a brand.
 This means creating a visual identity that makes you memorable.
-It means creating a brand that looks and sounds like YOU.
+It means creating a brand that looks and sounds like you.